-- 25.7.2.2 Highways.
-The Developer of a proposed generation or merchant transmission project will pay an allocated share of the cost of the System Deliverability Upgrades to any Highway needed to make the Developer's project deliverable in accordance with these rules.
-The System Deliverability Upgrades on the Highway or Highways, and the Developer's allocated share of the cost of those System Deliverability Upgrades, will be identified by the NYISO, with input from the Connecting Transmission Owner and from the Affected Transmission Owner(s), in the Class Year Deliverability Study.
-A Developer paying for Highway System Deliverability Upgrades will be eligible to receive Headroom payments in accordance with these rules to the extent that it pays for System Deliverability Upgrade capacity in excess of that required to provide the requested level of CRIS.
-A Developer paying for Highway System Deliverability Upgrades will receive a share of any incremental TCCs created, in accordance with these rules.
-A subsequent Developer paying for use of Headroom on System Deliverability Upgrades will receive the corresponding Incremental TCCs, if any, based on its share of the System Deliverability Upgrade costs. - 25.7.2.3 Other Interfaces.
-If the proposed generation or merchant transmission project degrades the transfer capability of any one of the Other Interfaces below the transfer capability identified in the current ATBA, then the Developer will pay its pro rata share of one hundred percent (100%) of the cost of the System Deliverability Upgrades needed to restore the transfer capability of the Other Interfaces degraded by its proposed project to what the transfer capability of those Other Interfaces would have been without its project, as that transfer capability was measured in the current ATBA.
+25.7.2.3 Other Interfaces.
+If the Class Year CRIS Project degrades the transfer capability of any one of the Other Interfaces below the transfer capability identified in the current ATBA, then the Developer will pay its pro rata share of one hundred percent (100%) of the cost of the System Deliverability Upgrades needed to restore the transfer capability of the Other Interfaces degraded by its proposed project to what the transfer capability of those Other Interfaces would have been without its project, as that transfer capability was measured in the current ATBA.
 Where two or more projects would cause degradation of an Other Interface's transfer capability, the cost of the necessary System Deliverability Upgrades to restore the original transfer capability of the interface shall be shared on a pro rata basis, based on the MW of degradation that each project would cause.

-25.7.3 New York Capacity Regions.
+25.7.3 Capacity Regions.

-The deliverability test will be applied within each of the three (3) New York Capacity Regions: Rest of State, Long Island and New York City.
-To be declared deliverable a generator or merchant transmission project must be deliverable throughout the NYISO Capacity Region in which the project is interconnected.
-For example, a proposed generator or merchant transmission project interconnecting in the Rest of State Capacity Region will be required to demonstrate deliverability throughout the Rest of State Capacity Region, but will not be required to demonstrate deliverability to or within either the Long Island Capacity Region or the New York City Capacity Region.
+For Class Years prior to Class Year 2012, the deliverability test will be applied within each of the three (3) Capacity Regions: (1) Rest of State (i.e., Load Zones A through I); (2) New York City (i.e., Load Zone J); and (3) Long Island (i.e., Load Zone K).
+To be declared deliverable, a generator or merchant transmission project must be deliverable throughout the Capacity Region in which the project is interconnected.
+For example, a proposed generator or merchant transmission project interconnecting in the Rest of State Capacity Region (i.e., Load Zones A-I) will be required to demonstrate deliverability throughout the Rest of State Capacity Region (i.e., Load Zones A-I), but will not be required to demonstrate deliverability to or within either of the following Capacity Regions: New York City (i.e., Load Zone J); or Long Island (i.e., Load Zone K).